 Jamora: Currently in my position we do not yet localize outside of the US/EU market.
 However, my previous experience has taught me that having really good translations matters so much.

 We often joke about poor English translations that we see in ads but others may not see it as funny in their language.
 Following and respecting a different country’s rules about ads is vital.
-And above all, educating yourself about that culture and producing ads that are sensitive to it.
-I think it’s key that a marketing artist be super vigilant about this and to also check their privilege before creating an ad.
+And above all, educate yourself about that culture and produce ads that are sensitive to it.
+I think it’s key that a marketing artist is super vigilant about this and to also check their privilege before creating an ad.

 Credits: Auto Defense video game by Gameloft

 Jamora: Automation can help change the language in a video header and export videos in a certain size, but it does not have the capacity yet to have a unique vision.
 A computer can play smart… it can strategize, but can it surprise us?
 Time will tell.

 What piece of advice would you like to give to brands struggling to reach their audience in an over-crowded space?

 Jamora: If your average view duration in your ads is less than 3 seconds, the first few seconds of your video creative is not great.
 Start the first scene immediately in action, test different background colors, and remove UI that’s difficult to understand.

 Remember that the feed is often monotone and people are scrolling or swiping by.
 If it doesn’t capture your attention within 3 seconds, you’re doing it wrong!